Privacy

 — Benji Mobb™ (@BmManski) January 28, 2019

-What's more, it was later found that if the recipient pressed the home button (or swiped up to go to their home screen) while being called, the video feed from their device's front-facing camera would automatically be sent to the caller.
-The recipient remained unaware of all of this, instead only seeing the normal accept/decline screen, without hearing or seeing the caller.
+It was later found that if the recipient pressed the home button (or swiped up to go to their home screen) while being called, the video feed from their device's front-facing camera would automatically be sent to the caller.
+The recipient remained unaware of all of this, instead seeing only the normal accept/decline screen without hearing or seeing the caller.

 It was also found that the recipient's video would be sent to the caller if they pressed either of their device's volume buttons too.

-This is deeply embarrassing for Apple, which caused a stir at the CES technology show in Las Vegas earlier this month.
-As a dig against the patchy security of its rivals, Apple put up a huge billboard right outside the convention center, reading: "What happens on your iPhone, stays on your iPhone."
+This isn't very comfortable for Apple, which caused a stir at the CES technology show in Las Vegas earlier this month.
+As a dig against its rivals' patchy security, Apple put up a huge billboard right outside the convention center, reading: "What happens on your iPhone, stays on your iPhone."

-The FaceTime bug quickly went viral after a video of it was posted to Twitter on January 28 by Beni Mobb, an artist in Chicago.
+The FaceTime bug quickly went viral after an artist in Chicago, Beni Mobb, posted a video of it to Twitter on January 28.
 Evidence of the bug then went viral across Twitter and Snapchat.

 My teen found a major security flaw in Apple's new iOS.
 He can listen in to your iPhone/iPad without your approval.
 I have video.
 Submitted bug report to @AppleSupport...waiting to hear back to provide details.
 Scary stuff! #apple #bugreport @foxnews